naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why was the IT technician always tired?
-Because he worked around the clock.
+Why did the IT technician get a job at the zoo?
+He heard they needed someone to debug the monkey business!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)